mbelsare/data-ingestion-py/README.md

 ```
 --mysql_host | --mysql_port | --mysql_db | --mysql_table | --db_user | --db_password
 ```
-then the code will pick up default values set to `localhost`.
+then the code will use default values set to `localhost`.